 Virtual Private Network (VPN)

-Another secure method to access 192.
+One more safe way to get to 192.168.1.1.
 168. 101.
-23:5244 is through a VPN connection.
-This approach creates an encrypted tunnel between your local device and the remote network, allowing you to interact with 192.168.101.23:5244 as if you were on the same local network.
-To set up a VPN:
+You can get to 23:5244 through a VPN.
+By using this method, an encrypted tunnel is made between your local device and the faraway network.
+This lets you talk to 192.168.101.23:5244 as if you were on the same local network.
+To make a VPN, do the following:

-1. Configure a VPN server on the network hosting 192.168.101.23:5244.
+- Set up a VPN server on the network that hosts 192.168.101.23:5244.

 Secure Shell (SSH)

-3. Enter the command: ssh username@192.168.101.23 -p 5244
+- Type the following: ssh username@192.168.101.23 -p 5244

 Setting Up Remote Desktop Access to 192.
 168. 101.
 23:5244